 It is estimated that it will eat 3 cups of dog food a day, totaling around $40-$50 a month.

-Premium dry foods are recommended for its daily consumption of nutrients, and it will appreciate some variation with food like beef, chicken, and lamb.
+Premium dry foods are recommended for their daily consumption of nutrients, and it will appreciate some variation with food like beef, chicken, and lamb.

 How much exercise does the German Sheprador need?